 The Violence Against Women Act is a Federal Law that was first enacted in 1994, after there was a growing concern over domestic violence and other crimes committed against women.
-The Violence Against Women Act (VAWA) enhanced the investigation and prosecution of sex offenses committed against women and also established grant programs with the goals of researching and preventing domestic violence.
+The Violence Against Women Act (VAWA) in Washington DC enhanced the investigation and prosecution of sex offenses committed against women and also established grant programs with the goals of researching and preventing domestic violence.

 Since 1994, the act has been changed and reauthorized several times.
 Under VAWA, domestic violence is defined as a crime of violence (either felony or misdemeanor) that is committed by either a current or former spouse or intimate partner of the victim, or by a person who shares a child in common with a victim, or by a person who is cohabitating or has cohabitated with the victim as a spouse or intimate partner or by a person who is similarly situated to a spouse of the victim.
 Although the act was originally enacted over a growing concern to protect women, the act protects males as well as females.